-Are you experiencing falls or feeling afraid of falling?
+Are you or some you love experiencing falls or feeling afraid of falling?

 Do you know an older adult who is experiencing unexplained repeated falls or restricting their normal activities due to a fear of falling?

-I was honored to offer a Stein Public Lecture at the Stein Institute for Research on Aging at UCSD in January, 2016, on this topic that affects so many of us and our loved ones.
+I was honored to offer a Stein Public Lecture at the Stein Institute for Research on Aging at UCSD in January, 2016, on this topic that affects so many of us and our loved ones – preventing falls with aging.

 The problem of falls in older adults is especially urgent at this time as the US population of adults over 65 years old is rapidly growing and the rate of falls in this age group is rising at the same time.
 So the total number of falls is on the rise and there is already a shortage of skilled healthcare providers in the US.